siyuan-note/user-guide-en_US/Custom Appearance/Theme.md

 ### Push to community bazaar
 {: id="20201225222754-u4sica8"}

-Please send a Pull Request to the [Community Bazaar](https://github.com/siyuan-note/bazaar) warehouse and modify the themes.json file in it.
+Please [create a pull request](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request) to the [Community Bazaar](https://github.com/siyuan-note/bazaar) repository and modify the themes.json file in it.
 This file is the index file of all community theme repositories, the format is:
 {: id="20201225222754-swy5dnu"}

 ```json